PradeepKumarRajamanickam/kurinji/README.md

 ## Planned
 Joystick Mapping
 > Depends on bevy input support for joystick

-Context based binding switch
->Allow multiple binding sets to be defined in the ron config.
-That can be swapped out based on the context, eg.
-"E" can be mapped to "use" action in game view but can be remapped to "equip" action in game inventory ui as shortcut...etc.
-Based on the view context the bindings will be swapped.

 # Release Notes
 ## v0.1.2 (14 Sept, 2020)